migramirez2/Harmony-ONE/progress/yuriy-menkov.md

 **2024 Q1 Review (8 hours)**

 I developed the Inscriptions indexer backend and the OneScriptions hrc20 frontend.
 Additionally, I created the Inscriptions lottery main page and implemented the lottery backend and stats API.
-For the Human Protocol project, I focused on Firebase design and interaction, frontend features, locations features, and performance optimizations such as caches and infinity scroll.
+For the Human Protocol project, I focused on Firebase design and interaction, frontend features, locations features.
+Added optimisations: added firestore persistent Local Cache for all queries, connected infinity scroll for the actions table with lazy loading of 100 elements, optimized pages loading time (main page, feeds list) from 8 sec to 1 seс.

 I conducted an architecture study for a sovereign rollup on our Shard 1.
 Furthermore, I deployed and integrated an OP Stack Rollup with Harmony Shard 1, which is currently in progress.